Sustaining Biodiversity

 Sustaining Biodiversity Faculty Research Cluster

-The University of Utah and the Natural History Museum of Utah announce the establishment of a new faculty cluster focused on Sustaining Biodiversity, where biodiversity research is combined with learning research for a novel interdisciplinary emphasis that strongly supports the University’s commitment to sustainability.
-This new research emphasis will combine science, practical applications and learning science in the areas of genomics, conservation biology, paleoecology, digital visualization, and informal learning.
-It will complement and build on current, related research at the Natural History Museum of Utah, in the departments of Anthropology, Biology, Educational Psychology, Geography, Geology & Geophysics, and at the Scientific Computing and Imaging Institute.
+The Natural History Museum of Utah and the University of Utah are developing a faculty cluster focused on Sustaining biodiversity, where collections-based biodiversity research is combined with learning research for a novel interdisciplinary emphasis that strongly supports the University’s commitment to sustainability.
+This new research emphasis will combine science, practical applications, and learning science in the areas of genomics, conservation biology, urban ecology, paleoecology, visualization, and informal learning.
+It will complement related research at the NHMU, in the School of Biological Sciences, the departments of Anthropology, Educational Psychology, Geography, Geology & Geophysics, City & Metropolitan Planning, and at the Scientific Computing and Imaging Institute.

-By connecting biodiversity science to conservation and public understanding, the Sustaining Biodiversity faculty can assist University of Utah researchers and students in addressing and communicating important issues facing resource management in the Western US and beyond.
+By connecting collections-based biodiversity science to policy and public understanding, the Sustaining Biodiversity faculty can assist the University of Utah researchers and students in addressing and communicating important issues facing resource management in the Intermountain West and beyond.
 The Museum will serve as the bridge for understanding the connection between formal and informal learning and testing educational ideas in an authentic context with diverse audiences.
 We are seeking collaborative faculty who will join us in exploring the diversity in the world around us and communicating its value and impact on the public.

 Phase I